 Exotic big game animals and birds in the American San Juan Islands of Washington State?
 Visitors passing Spieden Island on a Washington State ferry on their way to Sidney, British Columbia, Canada from Anacortes or travelling by private boat are often stunned to see Mouflon sheep from Corsica, Fallow deer from Europe, and Sika deer from Asia grazing on its grassy slopes.
 Due to the rain shadow created by the Olympic Mountains, the island is dry on its southern side and wooded on its northern slopes.

 Spieden Island’s climate sets it apart from the rest of the San Juan Islands.
-In the aerial photo below, Sentinel Island (south) and the Cactus Islands (north) are part of the San Juan Islands National Wildlife Refuge and are owned by The Nature Conservancy.
+In the aerial photo below, The Nature Conservancy’s Sentinel Island (south) and the Cactus Islands (north) are privately owned.
+Adjacent rocks and reefs are part of the San Juan Islands National Wildlife Refuge.

 Photo courtesy of the Washington State Dept. of Ecology